Linearized averaged resonant equations and their solution for dust particles: Linearization of averaged resonant equations

 \section{Linearization of averaged resonant equations}

 No general method exists for solving nonlinear differential equations in the system Eqs. (\ref{evolution}).
-In practice, the best that can be accomplished is to study a linearization based upon initial conditions for the function and its derivatives.
+If another method (use of nonlinear coordinate transformations, Lie transformations, etc.) does not allow go further, then the best that can be accomplished \citep{ames} is to study a linearization based upon initial conditions for the function and its derivatives.
 In the vicinity of an initial point $a_{0}$, $e_{0}$, $\tilde{\omega}_{0}$, and $\sigma_{0}$ we use notation

-The time will be measured from an initial time $t_{0}$.
+The time will be measured from an initial time $t_{0}$ $=$ 0.
 Hence

+On the left-hand side of Eqs. (\ref{evolution}) we substitute identities from Eqs. (\ref{deltas}).
+Then for example, the time derivative of the semimajor axis can be written as follows